buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Types/IfcReflectanceMethodEnum.md

 A reflectance model that supports secondary mirrored views through ray tracing.

 ### PHONG
-A reflectance model conforming with the Phong model in which reflections are greatest in the `mirror' direction of a surface opposite the viewing direction with respect to the surface normal.
+A reflectance model conforming with the Phong model in which reflections are greatest in the mirror direction of a surface opposite the viewing direction with respect to the surface normal.

 ### PLASTIC
 A reflectance model providing a specular effect which is similar to the Phong model.